 Tip #4: Wrap Corners

 It’s a good idea to wrap the corners of your treadmill with blankets or other padding materials, especially if they are sharp, metal, or pointy.
-You definitely don’t want to hurt yourself or someone else when you’re trying to lift/move the treadmill.
+You don’t want to hurt yourself or someone else when you’re trying to lift/move the treadmill.

 Tip #5: Measure the Stairs